What is a bulk entitlement?

 Applications pending approval

-The amendment notices were published in the Victoria Government Gazette on 19 July 2018.
+The amendment Order was published in the Victoria Government Gazette on 16 March 2023.
 View or download from Victorian Water Register.